The COVER CROP Decision-Making Process

 - Talk to other growers in the region to learn what works for them — they may be able to share their experience, down to the level of specific cultivars, local microclimatic factors, weed and pest pressures.

 - Of relevance to anyone practicing or interested in cover cropping, the Cover Crop Survey Analysis, conducted by USDA–NIFA and SARE (Sustainable Agriculture Research & Education), offers both broad perspective and detailed insight into how growers are using cover crops all across the U.S.

-Once you've taken all of the above into consideration, chosen your cover crop species, and entered them into your multiyear rotation plan from Step 2 above, you're ready to put the plan in place.
+Once you have taken all of the above into consideration, chosen your cover crop species, and entered your choices into your multiyear rotation plan from Step 2 above, you're ready to put the plan in place.

 - Be sure to record seeding rates, seed sources, weather, field conditions, and general observations.